 When looking for a suitable WordPress Theme – be cautious of the “Themed / Niche Business” Theme.

-There is a growing trend of WordPress Themes being shoe-horned into a “purpose” by the Theme Developer.
-This is most likely an attempt to attract customers within a particular business or niche, when a Theme Developer creates a generic Theme without any notable functionality.
-Typically we find a Theme Demo (a Live Theme Showcase) which appears to cater towards a particular business or interest.
-However, the theme is often a standard multi-purpose theme, without notable functionality built in to actually benefit the audience it’s being marketed towards.
+There is a growing trend of WordPress Themes being shoe-horned into a “purpose” by a Theme Developer in an attempt to attract customers within a particular business or niche – and usually those Themes don’t actually have any notable functionality geared towards the business being targeted.
+Typically we find a Theme Demo (a Live Theme Showcase) which appears to cater towards an interest – only to discover that there isn’t anything in the backend of the theme that will benefit the audience it’s being marketed towards.

 We have seen this across the board… for example: “Gym” Themes, without functionality that would benefit a Gym.
 “Hotel” Themes, with no booking system integration.
 A “Soccer Club” theme, that is just a raw, featureless, standard blank theme.